fission/fission.io/content/en/docs/usage/observability/prometheus.md

 ### Install Prometheus and Grafana

+> This step will install a new Prometheus and Grafana setup using the kube-prometheus-stack Helm chart.
+If you want to import Fission metrics into your existing setup, you can skip this step and go to the next one: [Enabling Prometheus Service Monitors and Grafana Dashboards in Fission](/docs/usage/observability/prometheus/#enabling-prometheus-service-monitors-and-grafana-dashboards-in-fission)

 We'll install Prometheus and Grafana in a namespace named `monitoring`.

 To create the namespace, run the following command in a terminal: